DavidTurner2/midi-to-bitsy/README.md

 the maximum number of bars in bitsy is 16 look at the demonstration midi as an example of what you can do. make sure you dont make long notes pass over from one bar into another bar
 ![alt text](dontdothis.png "midi")
+# the highest octave is 5 lowest is 2 C2 to B5 do not use C6 or higher this picture need to be lowered an octave

 do not have overlapping notes like this it will mess up the note positions
 ![alt text](no.png "midi")